nietzchesoverman/GUI-ePortfolio/README.txt

 -------
 Javadocs: The associated javadocs containing interactive HTML versions of source files

-ePortfolio: This is the Package folder containing .class and .java files
+ePortfolio: This is the Package folder containing .java files

 stocks.txt: Test file provided for file I/O and quick testing of GUI without having to manually enter